autarch/blog.urth.org/content/posts/2020-05-08-comparing-code-quality-meta-tools.md

 Tidyall has caching built in, though it tends to have some false positives.
 Notably, it does not include its own version or the plugin's config in the cache key, so it will not re-run when those change.
 Instead, it only re-runs when the file contents change.
 It also has support for a caching model designed to work well in CI, so you can cache your cache directory between CI runs, which is neat.

 It has no support for incremental linting enforcement.
 You can, however, build your own on top of its testing tools.
-Speaking of which, one nice feature it provides is a test module called `<a href="https://metacpan.org/pod/release/DROLSKY/Code-TidyAll-0.78/lib/Test/Code/TidyAll.pm">Test::Code::TidyAll</a>`.
+Speaking of which, one nice feature it provides is a test module called [`Test::Code::TidyAll`](https://metacpan.org/pod/release/DROLSKY/Code-TidyAll-0.78/lib/Test/Code/TidyAll.pm).
 This module plays nice with Perl's testing infrastructure and lets you add linting/formatting tests to your project easily.
 As long as your project is in Perl.

 Also, it has support for [Subversion][18] in addition to Git.
-So if you're stuck in the early aughties that'll be handy<sup class="modern-footnotes-footnote " data-mfn="1"><a href="javascript:void(0)"  data-mfn-reset>1</a></sup><span class="modern-footnotes-footnote__note" data-mfn="1">I'm making fun of it but let me tell you, when Subversion first came out, it was a <strong>huge</strong> improvement over previous tools like CVS, and I couldn't switch to it fast enough!</span>.
+So if you're stuck in the early aughties that'll be handy[^1].

 ## pre-commit